 granularity interval

 Upon receiving the request, NE starts the monitoring process that may involve a second NE.
-As shown in Figure 30, NE1 sends additional measurement request to NE2 via data interface in order to retrieve the results from the remote NE.
+As shown in Figure 30(a), NE1 sends additional measurement request to NE2 via data interface in order to retrieve the results from the remote NE.
+In the case of retrieving MIB information such as device monitoring results, only one local NE is involved, shown in Figure 30(b).

 When report condition is met, NE1 should send link monitoring report to ANC which may carry the following information: